 Sessions are meant for individual- or group presentations on innovative historical research.
 They can also serve as ‘working labs’ aimed at the presentation of new projects and approaches, in particular in teaching and educating in schools and heritage institutions.
 Sessions on the application of new digital research methods and presentation techniques could also be accommodated here.

-We encourage Controversies and Sessions that fit the theme of Inclusive History, but other subjects will also be accommodated.
-The latter can be specialist in nature, but ideally would involve and appeal to participants from different historical fields.
+We encourage controversies, sessions and pitches that fit the theme of Inclusive History, but other subjects will also be accommodated.